WICHITA, Kan. -- A man sought in connection to a fatal crash in October is behind bars.

 He was believed to be involved in a high speed chase and crash that killed 34-year-old Maria Martinez.

-Around 2 a.m.
-Sunday, officers had received a report that 22-year-old Javier S. Rizo, a suspect in a 2007 murder case, was in the Old Town area.
+Around 2 a.m. on Sunday, October 27, officers received a report that Rizo, who is a suspect in a 2007 murder case, was in the Old Town area.
 When police spotted a van matching the description, they tried to pull it over.

 Instead, the driver sped away and led officers on a pursuit.
 Police said the van reached speeds between 60 and 70 miles per hour, and a supervisor decided to call off the chase although the police helicopter continued to follow.

 Two minutes later and about a mile and a half away, a collision was reported near 24th and Arkansas.
 Police said the van collided with another car in the intersection.
-Two people in the van, a 22-year-old man and a 22-year-old woman, were injured and remain hospitalized.
+Two people in the van, a 22-year-old man and a 22-year-old woman, were injured.

-In the other car, the 34-year-old woman who was driving was taken to a local hospital in critical condition where she later died.
-She was identified as 34-year-old Maria Martinez.
+In the other car, Maria Martinez, who was driving, was taken to a local hospital in critical condition where she later died.
 Her 39-year-old husband was a passenger in the car, but was not seriously hurt.